TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 * You possess a YubiKey, a PIV-compatible smart card device.
 [The list of suitable devices](https://www.yubico.com/authentication-standards/smart-card/):
   > YubiKey 5 NFC, YubiKey 5 Nano, YubiKey 5C, and YubiKey 5C Nano provide Smart Card functionality based on the Personal Identity Verification (PIV) interface specified in NIST SP 800-73, “Cryptographic Algorithms and Key Sizes for PIV.”

-  For example, I own YubiKey 5 Nano.
+  For example, I own a YubiKey 5 Nano.
-* You enrolled the smart card certificate.
+* You enrolled in the smart card certificate.

 ## Smart card